ardnew/ardnew/README.md

-### This page lists notable software repositories that are free for public use.
+### This page lists notable personal software repositories that are free for public use.

 #### All software is entirely original and personally authored work unless noted otherwise.